Managing General Partner

 His stock market analyses can be found at The Motley Fool where his All-Star-rated portfolio has consistently, on a daily and continuous basis, placed in the top one percent of all participants since August 2007, a span now of over 175 consecutive months.

-Currently, Randell Young serves on the board of directors of Thorium Manufactured Reactors; a developer of Thorium-based power systems; iSparked Studios, a developer of online interactive content; Grower’s Secret, a manufacturer of organic fertilizers and bio-stimulants; OmniPad, developers of the world’s first omni-directional treadmill; and G20 Intel, an information portal and “your daily scan of the new global economy from a market-liberal, internationalist perspective”.
+Randell Young currently serves on the board of directors of Thorium Manufactured Reactors; a developer of Thorium-based power systems; iSparked Studios, a developer of online interactive content; Your Car Our Driver, a personalized chauffeur service; and OmniPad, developers of the world’s first omni-directional treadmill.